“Stand down Hasen! These two are MINE.” A livid tone escaped his mouth, quelling the familiar’s anger instantly.

 “Thank you for your patronage.”
 The clerk replied, handing him back 2erns and 3kuis.

-As the small single person carriage passed the scenery of farms and elongated stone houses around the academy and made its way into the residential areas of the nobility, he regretted not bringing a book to pass the time.
+As the small single person carriage passed the scenery of farms and elongated stone houses around the academy, making its way into the residential areas of the nobility, he regretted not bringing a book to pass the time.